lytics/anomalyzer/README.md

 A value for `ActiveSize`is required and must be a minimum of 1.
 The `NSeasons` will default to 4 if not specified.

+### Magnitude

+If the magnitude test is specified, a `Sensitivity` (between 0 and 1) can be supplied such that when the result of the magnitude test is less than that value, the weighted mean will return 0.
+If `Sensitivity` is not specified, it defaults to 0.1.

 ### Bootstrap KS

 To capture seasonality, the bootstrap ks test should consider an active window length equal to a season.